ESMValGroup/ESMValTool/doc/sphinx/source/tutorials/tutorial_setup.rst

 If you do not already have an account at the DKRZ, then `register
 <https://luv.dkrz.de/projects/newuser/>`_ as soon as possible.
 You could find a
-short introduction on how to get started at DKRZ `here
+short introduction on how to get started at DKRZ `in the documentation
 <https://docs.dkrz.de/doc/getting_started/index.html>`_.

 There is also a `user manual <https://docs.dkrz.de/doc/levante/index.html>`_